Glenorchy (Tas.)

 Glenorchy's population is younger than the national pattern

-Glenorchy's median age is 34 years, which is lower than Greater Hobart's average of 39 years and the Australian median of 38 years.
-Compared to Greater Hobart, Glenorchy has a higher proportion of residents aged 25-34 (21.1%) but fewer residents aged 45-54 (9.0%).
-This concentration of 25-34 year-olds is significantly higher than the national average of 14.4%.
-Between the 2021 Census and now, the proportion of Glenorchy's population aged 35 to 44 has increased from 12.2% to 15.7%, while the proportion of those aged 55 to 64 has decreased from 10.8% to 9.5%.
-The proportion of residents aged 45 to 54 has also dropped, from 10.2% to 9.0%.
-By 2041, demographic modeling suggests significant changes in Glenorchy's age profile.
-The 45-54 age group is projected to grow by 62%, adding 680 residents to reach a total of 1,770.
-Conversely, both the 55-64 and 65-74 age groups are expected to see reductions in their numbers.
+Glenorchy's median age is 34 years, which is lower than the Greater Hobart average of 39 years and substantially under the Australian median of 38 years.
+Compared to Greater Hobart, Glenorchy has a higher percentage of residents aged 25-34 (21.0%) but fewer residents aged 45-54 (9.4%).
+This concentration of residents aged 25-34 is well above the national average of 14.6%.
+According to the 2021 Census, the population aged 35-44 has grown from 12.2% to 16.0%, while the population aged 55-64 has declined from 10.8% to 9.6%.
+Demographic modeling suggests that Glenorchy's age profile will significantly change by 2041.
+The 45-54 cohort is projected to grow by 62%, adding 691 residents to reach a total of 1,813.
+In contrast, both the 55-64 and 65-74 age groups are expected to decrease in numbers.

 Frequently Asked Questions - Age